ChuksJoshuaa/Hotel_Management_System_Django/README.md

 ## Tools, libraries and resources used:

 - [Pillow](https://pillow.readthedocs.io/en/5.3.x/) - Pillow is the friendly PIL fork.
-PIL is the Python Imaging Library.
+PIL is the Python Imaging Library..

 - [FontAwesome](https://fontawesome.com/) -  Font Awesome is designed to be used with inline elements (we like the <i> tag for brevity, but using a <span> is more semantically. correct).